idanshal/sb-todo-app-tdp/README.md

 ### `@Autowired`

-- Spring `@Autowired` annotation is used for automatic dependency injection.
-Using the annotation, we instruct Spring to inject the bean “auto-magically”.
+- The Spring `@Autowired` annotation is used for automatic dependency injection.
+By using this annotation, we instruct Spring to inject the bean “auto-magically”.
 The process of Spring bean injection is called autowiring.
 - `@Autowired` is generally used for field and setter injection.
-It can also be used with a constructor, to denote to Spring that this is the constructor to use for bean creation.
-But classes with a single constructor can omit the `@Autowired` annotation.
+It can also be applied to a constructor to indicate to Spring which constructor to use for bean creation.
+However, classes with a single constructor can omit the `@Autowired` annotation.
-- `@Autowired` on fields happens AFTER calling the constructor.
+- Field injection using `@Autowired` occurs after the constructor is called.
-- `@Autowired` is by default required and will fail in the case cannot be fulfilled.
-Change it by adding `@Autowired(required = false)`
+- By default, `@Autowired` is required and will cause a failure in case the dependency cannot be fulfilled.
+You can change this behavior by adding `@Autowired(required = false)`

 By default, Spring resolves @Autowired entries by type.